 Additionally, the editor has two uniform ties that are unidentified, shown here.
 Do you know which organisation issued them?

-You will find a small collection of railway photographs here.
-It is hoped that you find them enjoyable and a little different to the usual "front three quarters in countryside" views.
-Click image to go to photos opens in new tab.
+You will find a small collection of railway photographs on the editor's Flickr pages.
+It is hoped that you find them enjoyable and a little different to the usual 'front three quarters in countryside' views.
+Click on an image to go to the photos.